microsoft/pxt-adafruit/docs/getting-started/shake.md

 # Shake

-You can find when someone is shaking the BBC micro:bit by checking its **accelerometer** (it finds whether the micro:bit is speeding up or slowing down).
+You can find when someone is shaking the @boardname@ by checking its **accelerometer** (it finds whether the micro:bit is speeding up or slowing down).